 Born and brought up in an architectural household, Ar.
 Sumit Dhawan had a prolonged affinity for architecture since childhood.
 Looking at his father, Ar.
 Satish Dhawan working on his drawings with fancy architecture equipment always fascinated Sumit to pursue this field and he enticed a passion for the profession.

 Starting with Architecture in the year 2000, Ar.
 Sumit did his internship in Auroville, Pondicherry under Suhasini Ayer.
-He went to Auroville for one of the college case studies where he was enthralled by the nature of work and decided to perpetuate an internship with Auroville there and then.
+He went to Auroville for one of the college case studies.
+Here the nature of work enthralled him and he decided to perpetuate an internship with Auroville there and then.
 The office granted a lot of exposure and opportunities for the budding architect where he learned the fundamentals from numerous local and international architects like Dominic Dube, Anupama Kundoo, Piero and Gloria Cicionesi, Satprem Maini etc. Post completing his internship at Auroville, he got an opportunity to work with commercial architecture firm Tevatia Chauhan & Sharma Architects known as Design Forum International today, where he amalgamated the internship knowledge with the practical fieldwork.

 He got his first project immediately after the completion of the internship while he was in the last year of college.
-The project was a 500 sq. yd. residence in Gurugram was assigned to him by a friend’s father Mr. Bhutani, who he still considers to be the foundation of his career.
-The residence was planned with a sustainable approach using earth blocks, solar passive strategies and cavity walls and therefore, the residence got overwhelming appreciation.
+The project was a 500 sq. yd. residence in Gurugram, assigned to him by a friend’s father Mr. Bhutani, who he still considers to be the foundation of his career.
+We planned the residence with a sustainable approach using earth blocks, solar passive strategies and cavity walls and therefore, the residence got overwhelming appreciation.

-The next turning point in his career was Lawyer Dang’s residence, which is amongst one of the most appreciated projects he conferred onto, after which there has never been a looking back situation.
+The next turning point in his career was Lawyer Dang’s residence.
+This is amongst one of the most appreciated projects he conferred onto.
+It is after this project that there has never been a looking back situation.
 His niche clientele includes DLF, Ansal, Orchid, MGF and many more.
 Sumit started a solitary practice directly after completing B.Arch in the year 2005 and founded Cityspace’82 Architects.
 His childhood passion for architecture manifested the perseverance and belief which lead Sumit to practice unconditional hard work.
 Initially, during his college years, Sumit took inspiration from multiple international architects like Norman Foster, Zaha Hadid, Santiago Calatrava and Le Corbusier.
-Soo K. Chan, Principal-SCDA Architects has been a major influence for his work as he believes that his thought process resonates with the renowned designer, giving him immense confidence in his work.
+Soo K. Chan, Principal – SCDA Architects has been a major influence for his work as he believes that his thought process resonates with the renowned designer, giving him immense confidence in his work.

 Having an experience of almost two decades today, Sumit experiments and innovates his projects with numerous design styles fusing one into another and delivers impeccable intricate spectacles.
 Firmly believing a perfect balance between functionality and form adopting a to and fro methodology for the same, Sumit ensures to rationalise both, the aesthetics and functional regime of every endeavour he outlines.
 He also believes that a building must speak for itself with its concept, rather than having theoretical philosophy to it.